 - The instructions are very details and easy to follow

 The only con is that the beer that you make is still only malt extract beer which is not as good of quality as craft beer, but certainly as good as most commercial beers.

 So What’s The Verdict?

-I believe that if you ware looking for a good kit you can’t go wrong with this one.
+I believe that if you are looking for a good starter beer kit you can’t go wrong with this one.

 Note: Want to get one for yourself?
 You can Click Here to order one today!

-If you have any questions about the kit itself, drop them in the comment section below and I will be sure to help you!
+If you have any questions about the kit itself or how to make beer with it feel free to drop them in the comment section below and I will be sure to help you!